baztheallmighty/MTautodraw/README.md

   * **`-GOutPutDirectory`**: The folder where the `.drawio` files and other outputs will be saved.
   * **`-GPathToScript`**: (Optional) The path to the script folder.
 Defaults to the current directory.

+### 5\.
+Arrange the diagram

+The diagrams come out pretty flat and need to be arranged and quite often resized to be of us.
+This is a manual task at this stage.

 -----
 ## 🔒 Outbound Network Connections
 🔒 Outbound Network Connections